-- If your wallet or purse is stolen, put a hold on your accounts and notify all credit bureaus immediately. - Notify your state's motor vehicles administration if your license is stolen. - If someone calls to say that your wallet or purse has been found and you should go somewhere to retrieve it, be cautious unless it is someone you know.
-Request that police escort you to ensure you are not being set up to be robbed again. - If your house keys or car keys are stolen, immediately rekey your home and/or car.
+- If your wallet or purse is stolen, put a hold on your accounts and notify credit card companies and credit bureaus.
+Also notify the Motor Vehicle Administration if your license is stolen. - If someone calls to say that your wallet or purse has been found and you should go somewhere to retrieve it, be cautious unless it is someone you know.
+Request that police escort you to ensure you are not being set up for a home burglary. - If your house keys or car keys are stolen, immediately rekey your home and/or car.